 Scrambling for the camera, which I realised was downstairs, I watched the bird before it swooped down suddenly on the other side of the wall and then landed on my dad's new car.
 Then gone.

-After a minute, as I hurriedly retrieved the camera, hoping it's batteries were charged, my sister woke up, the Sparrowhawk returned to the garden clutching a pigeon.
+After a minute, as I hurriedly retrieved the camera, hoping it's batteries were charged, my sister woke up, the Sparrowhawk returned to the garden clutching a Collared Dove.

-I had, obliviously, seen it catch a pigeon.
+I had, obliviously, seen it catch a Collared Dove.
 The pigeon was still alive, but after a few seconds it definitely wasn't.
-The Sparrowhawk disassembled the pigeon, leaving feathers everywhere.
+The Sparrowhawk disassembled the Collared dove, leaving feathers everywhere.

 The bird itself appears to be a juvenile female, with a brownish back and visible, chevron-like chest markings.
 It looks like a 1st/2nd year, but not great at identifying age.
 I would be grateful for any ideas on its exact age.